Cycling demonstration towns

-Cycling demonstration towns were part of a UK policy initiative to promote cycling that ran from 2005-2011.
+Cycling demonstration towns were part of a UK policy initiative to promote cycling that ran from 2005 to 2011.

 2005: launch

-In 2005, 6 towns in England were chosen to be cycling demonstration towns to promote the use of cycling as a means of transport.
+In 2005, 6 towns in England were chosen to be cycling demonstration towns to promote cycling as a means of transport.

 The decision was made by Cycling England, a body set up by the Department for Transport.
 Each year for three years the towns received £500,000 to spend on cycling (apart from Aylesbury which received £300,000).

 In 2005 the cycling demonstration town status was awarded to: